Unshure/cuda-image-processing/README.md

 ## Compiling the project
 Move into the main directory of this project and run the "make" command.
 A file nammed "process" should appear afterwards.

+If your computer does not have a gpu, you can still compile this project, it will just not have the gpu tools.
+In order to do this, run the command "make cpu" instead.

 ----------------------------------------
 ## Running the project
 The execution of this project is done with the following command and flags: